Decktech

 Yisan double up...

 There are also tricks you can use to double or triple up on creatures with the same CMC...
 When you use Yisan and hold priority before letting him tutor then proceed to activate his ability again throughout some untaps from Derevi, Quirion Ranger or other sources you will get another verse counter on Yisan which will then resolve both activations and both activations will check the current amount of verse counters on Yisan and not what he was on before... getting you two CMC creatures if he was on 0...
-This will allow you to go from 2 to 4 and grabbing you Grand Arbiter Augustin IV and Sakashima the Impostor copying arbiter for example or Hokori, Dust Drinker and Grand Arbiter Augustin IV...
-The possibilities are endless but the verse counters tend to be expended at 5 and have the last use at 7 for me (which can be different for you meaning you can make meta calls and chain up until Elesh or Jin)
+This will allow you to go from 2 to 4 and grabbing you Grand Arbiter Augustin IVGC and Sakashima the Impostor copying arbiter for example or Hokori, Dust Drinker and Grand Arbiter Augustin IVGC...
+The possibilities are endless but the verse counters tend to be expended at 5 and have the last use at 7 for some (which can be different for you meaning you can make meta calls and chain up until Elesh or Jin) unless you have a way to reset his verse counters.

 Curve/Verse-Counters...